htrefil/rkvm/README.md

 ## Generating certificates
 The repo contains a simple Rust program, `certificate-gen`, to aid certificate generation.
-Run `cargo run certificate-gen -- --help` to see and usage.
+Run `cargo run --bin certificate-gen -- --help` to see and usage.

 ## Setting up
 First, build the project and generate certificates.
 Client accepts certificates both in PEM and DER formats.